 Should I Hire a Lawyer if I Have Been Cheated by a Crooked Contractor?

 If you have been scammed or cheated out of money by a crooked Utah contractor, the worst thing you can do is hope that the scammer gets a conscience and decides to finish the work or give your money back.
-At Hepworth, Murray & Associates, our attorneys know Utah contract law, and can fight aggressively to try to recover your money.
+At Hepworth & Associates, our attorneys know Utah contract law and can fight aggressively to try to recover your money.
 If you or a loved one has been cheated by a crooked Utah contractor, please call Hepworth, Murray, & Associates at 801-872-2222, to schedule a free consultation with an experienced contract lawyer regarding your case. -- This article was written by Attorney Jennifer K. Zeleny of Hepworth & Associates and Associates, LLC.